Doomsday rule: Correspondence with dominical letter

-The formulas apply also for the proleptic Gregorian calendar and the proleptic Julian calendar.
-They use the floor function and astronomical year numbering for years BC.

-For comparison, see the calculation of a Julian day number.

 400-year cycle of anchor days

 Since in the Gregorian calendar there are 146,097 days, or exactly 20,871 seven-day weeks, in 400 years, the anchor day repeats every four centuries.
 For example, the anchor day of 1700–1799 is the same as the anchor day of 2100–2199, i.e. Sunday.

 The full 400-year cycle of doomsdays is given in the adjacent table.
 The centuries are for the Gregorian and proleptic Gregorian calendar, unless marked with a J for Julian.
 The Gregorian leap years are highlighted.

 Negative years use astronomical year numbering.
 Year 25BC is −24, shown in the column of −100J (proleptic Julian) or −100 (proleptic Gregorian), at the row 76.

 A leap year with Monday as doomsday means that Sunday is one of 97 days skipped in the 400-year sequence.
-Thus the total number of years with Sunday as doomsday is 71 minus the number of leap years with Monday as doomsday, etc. Since Monday as doomsday is skipped across 29 February 2000 and the pattern of leap days is symmetric about that leap day, the frequencies of doomsdays per weekday (adding common and leap years) are symmetric about Monday.
+Thus the total number of years with Sunday as doomsday is 71 minus the number of leap years with Monday as doomsday, etc. Since Monday as doomsday is skipped across February 29, 2000, and the pattern of leap days is symmetric about that leap day, the frequencies of doomsdays per weekday (adding common and leap years) are symmetric about Monday.
 The frequencies of doomsdays of leap years per weekday are symmetric about the doomsday of 2000, Tuesday.

-The frequency of a particular date being on a particular weekday can easily be derived from the above (for a date from 1 January – 28 February, relate it to the doomsday of the previous year).
+The frequency of a particular date being on a particular weekday can easily be derived from the above (for a date from January 1 – February 28, relate it to the doomsday of the previous year).

-For example, 28 February is one day after doomsday of the previous year, so it is 58 times each on Tuesday, Thursday and Sunday, etc. 29 February is doomsday of a leap year, so it is 15 times each on Monday and Wednesday, etc.
+For example, February 28 is one day after doomsday of the previous year, so it is 58 times each on Tuesday, Thursday and Sunday, etc. February 29 is doomsday of a leap year, so it is 15 times each on Monday and Wednesday, etc.